 Geraniums (scented): Tastes Include Lemon, Rose, and Mint

-Scented geraniums are edible flowers with various flavors like lemon, rose, and mint.
+Scented geraniums are edible flowers with flavors like lemon, rose, and mint.

 Their leaves make gently flavored and scented herbal teas, syrups, jams, fragrant oils, and potpourris.